 The frightening and dizzying road to Kyparissi in Greece

-Located on the north east coast of Laconia, in Greece, the road leading to Kyparissi is said to be one of the most frightening drives in the country.
+Kyparissi is a small coastal village hidden in an isolated corner of the Peloponnese, on the northeast coast of Laconia, in Greece.
+The road to the town is said to be one of the most frightening drives in the country.

 Kyparissi road